luka6000/TagTuner/README.md

 ## How to get tags for TagTuner
 ### Buy tags
-Choose NTAG216 or 888-byte tags if you want to include the playlist name and artist.
+Choose NTAG215 (504 bytes) or NTAG216 (888 bytes) tags if you want to include the playlist name and artist.
 Otherwise, NTAG213 (144 bytes) will suffice for just links to playlists

 - [Plain white cards](https://s.click.aliexpress.com/e/_Deb0eeV)
 - [Wooden cards](https://s.click.aliexpress.com/e/_DdGYnJf)